 The Gerald D. Hines College of Architecture and Design established a new degree of Bachelor of Science in Industrial Design in 2003, the first of its kind in a four-state region covering Texas, Oklahoma, Arkansas, and New Mexico.

 The Industrial Design program emerged from an established and respected university in one of the largest and most dynamic urban centers: Houston.
-The resources and environment provided an ideal learning context for the discipline of Industrial Design with resources unique to the metro area, such as NASA, the Texas Media Center, and diverse industrial entities.
+The resources and environment of this city provide an ideal learning context for the discipline of Industrial Design with resources unique to the metro area, such as NASA, the Texas Medical Center, and diverse industrial entities.

 - Dean Patricia Belton Oliver, FAIA

 The emerging context of education in the development of digital information technology can be summarized and characterized by the keywords of accessible, flexible, virtual, ubiquitous, connected, collaborative, authentic, and learner-centered.
 This conceptual frame for understanding the world can be linked to design education and practice.